 Our Current Local Volunteers

 Sue and Barry Davies (Retired) “We joined the centre initially as ‘something to do’, but quickly found it so interesting and such a worthwhile project.
 Helping at the centre and collecting survey data all helps to bring awareness to so many people of the importance of maintaining our precious marine wildlife and we get to meet some great people along the way!”

 James Harvey (Renewables Industry) “I decided to join CBMWC as I wanted to get involved with a local conservation group.
-I have a background in science after studying Environmental Biology (BSc) and then completing an MSC in Environmental Management.
-I currently work in the renewables industry but felt I wanted to help out at a local conservation group & gain some conservation research experience, just in case I choose to change my career path.
-Thankfully my work allows me to spend a few days a month, at the center, helping out.
-I find the whole experience very rewarding, from m
+I have a background in science and I currently work in the renewables industry.
+I felt I wanted to help out at a local conservation group & gain some conservation research experience, just in case I choose to change my career path.

 We ask local volunteers to commit to a couple of hours (2+) a week (Monday-Sunday), or more if available.
 Most of our local volunteers come in on the same day every week e.g. Monday 10am-3pm.
 However, we can be very flexible with days and can work around your schedule.
 There is a minimum commitment of 8 weeks due to time needed to train new volunteers.